cognitedata/indsl/docs/_sources/contribute.rst.txt

    .. prompt:: bash $

-      poetry run pre-commit install  # Only needed if not installed poetry run pre-commit run --all-files
+      uv run pre-commit install  # Only needed if not installed uv run pre-commit run --all-files

 3. If you need any additional module not in the installed dependencies, install it using the ``add`` command.
 If you need the new module for development, use the ``--dev`` option:

    .. prompt:: bash $

-      poetry add new_module
+      uv add new_module

    .. prompt:: bash $

-      poetry add new_module --dev
+      uv add --dev new_module

 4. Develop the new algorithm on your local branch.
 Use the exception classes defined in `indsl/exceptions.py <https://github.com/cognitedata/indsl/tree/main/indsl/exceptions.py>`_